-Take identity verification as an example.
 Though on the surface, modern identity verification processes seem automated, many still require manual review on the back end.
-Utilizing automated data capture, on the other hand, will allow firms to verify the digital identity of a consumer on demand with machine learning technology.
+Utilizing automated data capture, on the other hand, will allow firms to verify the digital identity or current address of a consumer on-demand with machine learning technology.

 To sum it up, automating the regtech workflow means more than just smoothing out processes and enhancing efficiency.
 It means moving away from a model of static data, where databases sit vulnerable to breaches.
 It means having an adaptable system that’s continuously learning and updating.
 It means complying with today’s regulations as well as the regulations of tomorrow.

 To learn more about combating risk and managing fraud with automated data, talk to an Urjanet data expert today.

 You might also be interested in:

 - Solidifying Digital Identity in the Sharing Economy